 Find out what benefits you might be entitled to on our website.

 What can I do if I don’t have money for basic essentials?

-If you’ve completely lost your income and you don’t have money to feed yourself or get basic essentials for you and your family, there’s advice on how you can get support on our website, like accessing food banks and getting emergency funding from your council.
+If you’ve completely lost your income and you don’t have money to feed yourself or pay for basic essentials for you and your family, there’s advice on how you can get support on our website, like accessing food banks, grants, and getting emergency funding from your council.

 Common words you might hear in conversations with your creditors, and what they mean